 Pronunciation of 'Atriplex'

-The word 'Atriplex' refers to a genus of plants commonly known as saltbush or orache, which are found in saline environments.
-It is pronounced as 'ˈætrɪˌplɛks' in English (en-US).
+The word 'Atriplex' is pronounced as 'ˈætrəˌplɛks' in English.
+It refers to a genus of plants commonly known as saltbush or orache, which are often found in saline or alkaline soils.

 Word Origin

-The word 'Atriplex' originates from Latin, derived from the Greek word 'atriplex', which refers to a type of edible plant.
+The word 'Atriplex' originates from Latin, which was derived from the Greek word 'atriplex,' referring to the orache plant.

 Pronunciation Details